PerCoR: Evaluating Commonsense Reasoning in Persian via Multiple-Choice Sentence Completion: Related Work

 \section{Related Work}

 \paragraph{Commonsense Reasoning Datasets.} Numerous English benchmarks have been introduced to evaluate commonsense reasoning in multiple formats. \textsc{SWAG} \citep{zellers-etal-2018-swag} and \textsc{HellaSwag} \citep{zellers-etal-2019-hellaswag} pose multiple-choice sentence completion tasks based on narrative or descriptive contexts.
 HellaSwag, in particular, uses adversarial filtering to create distractors that are challenging for language models but easily solvable by humans.
-Other benchmarks such as \textsc{WinoGrande} \citep{10.1145/3474381}, \textsc{CommonsenseQA} \citep{talmor-etal-2019-commonsenseqa}, \textsc{OpenBookQA} \citep{mihaylov-etal-2018-suit}, \textsc{PIQA} \citep{Bisk2019PIQARA}, \textsc{Cosmos} \citep{huang-etal-2019-cosmos}, and \textsc{Social IQa} \citep{sap-etal-2019-social} cover a variety of commonsense dimensions, including physical reasoning, social dynamics, and multi-hop inference.
+Cloze-style narrative continuation tasks such as the \textsc{Story Cloze Test}~\citep{mostafazadeh-etal-2016-corpus} also involve selecting a plausible continuation, though they focus on narrative coherence rather than connective-driven discourse inference.
+Other benchmarks such as \textsc{WinoGrande} \citep{SakaguchiWinnogrande}, \textsc{CommonsenseQA} \citep{talmor-etal-2019-commonsenseqa}, \textsc{OpenBookQA} \citep{mihaylov-etal-2018-suit}, \textsc{PIQA} \citep{Bisk2019PIQARA}, \textsc{Cosmos} \citep{huang-etal-2019-cosmos}, and \textsc{Social IQa} \citep{sap-etal-2019-social} cover a variety of commonsense dimensions, including physical reasoning, social dynamics, and multi-hop inference.
 More recent efforts include \textsc{GLUCOSE} \citep{mostafazadeh-etal-2020-glucose}, a dataset of causal explanations in short narratives, annotated across ten dimensions of inferential knowledge; \textsc{COM2SENSE} \citep{singh-etal-2021-com2sense}, which evaluates a model’s ability to discriminate between true and false commonsense statements in complementary pairs; and \textsc{CommonsenseQA 2.0} \citep{talmor2021commonsenseqa}, an adversarially curated yes/no question dataset designed to be difficult for large language models while remaining easy for humans.
 Despite substantial progress, these benchmarks are primarily designed for English, leaving a gap in resources for other languages.

 \paragraph{Distractor Generation Techniques.} Creating high-quality distractor candidates is crucial for constructing reliable multiple-choice datasets \citep{alhazmi2024distractorgenerationmultiplechoicetasks}. \textit{Adversarial filtering} (AF), used in \textsc{SWAG}, \textsc{HellaSwag}, and \textsc{WinoGrande}, iteratively removes easy distractors using a discriminator model, resulting in semantically challenging options.
 Alternatively, \textit{retrieval-based methods} select distractors from external corpora or knowledge graphs, ensuring topical relevance \citep{ren21-knowledge-driven}.
 Recent work extends this by incorporating topic models to filter noisy candidates from knowledge graphs like Probase \citep{ren2021knowledge}. \textit{Embedding-based ranking} selects distractors based on similarity in embedding space \citep{liang-etal-2018-distractor, chiang-etal-2022-cdgp}, while \textit{retrieval-augmented generation} leverages retrieved passages and knowledge triplets to guide large language models in producing diverse distractors \citep{chen2023retrieval}.
 Our proposed method, DRESS-AF, combines these principles: we rank gold completions using embedding-based similarity scoring and adversarially optimise parameters to select distractors that maximise model confusion.